actions/actions-runner-controller/docs/detailed-docs.md

 **actions-runner-controller** makes that possible.
 Just create a *Runner* resource on your Kubernetes, and it will run and operate the self-hosted runner for the specified repository.
 Combined with Kubernetes RBAC, you can also build simple Self-hosted runners as a Service.

 ## Getting Started
 To give ARC a try with just a handful of commands, Please refer to [Quick start guide](https://github.com/actions-runner-controller/actions-runner-controller/blob/master/docs/QuickStartGuide.md).

 For an overview of ARC, please refer to [ARC Overview](https://github.com/actions-runner-controller/actions-runner-controller/blob/master/docs/Actions-Runner-Controller-Overview.md)

-For more information, please refer to detailed documentation below
+For more information, please refer to detailed documentation below!

 ## Installation

 By default, actions-runner-controller uses [cert-manager](https://cert-manager.io/docs/installation/kubernetes/) for certificate management of Admission Webhook.
 Make sure you have already installed cert-manager before you install.
 The installation instructions for the cert-manager can be found below.